Glade

 Nearby events

-Outdoor events and activities shown for each location and search area.
+Outdoor events and guided activities shown for each location and search area.

 A sunlit forest path stretching into the trees